 One of the problems encountered annually is to decide whether pea plants have sufficient leaf wax to enable post-emergence applications of contact-acting herbicides to be made without damaging the crop.
-It is not always possible to know the previous weather conditions which might affect this issue and therefore some simple method for carrying out a test on the plants was required.
+It is not always possible to know the previous weather conditions which might affect this issue and therefore a simple method for carrying out a test on the plants was required.

 Such a test was developed at Chesterford Park Research Station using a solution of crystal violet.
 (Assessment of wettability of leaves by dipping in crystal violet.
 R.C.
 Amsden & C.P.
 Lewins, World Review of Pest Control 1966, Vol. 5, No. 4.)

 This has proved to be an excellent method of determining leaf wax deposits on peas.
-The test should be carried out before applying any sprays which include Basagran.
+The test should be carried out before applying any sprays which include bentazone.
 Some approved MCPB products also recommend that leaf wax is tested prior to application.

 The plants to be tested should be carefully handled and a large pair of forceps should be used to pull the plant by gripping the base near the soil.
 It is then completely immersed in the dye.
 The plant is removed quickly and the surplus dye shaken off.
 Areas of the plant retaining the dye are where the wax deposit is either deficient or has been damaged.
 Several plants should always be tested.
 Different varieties should be tested separately before spraying.